s9w/headcache/README.md

 # headcache
 headcache is a note program written in Python(3) and PyQt (5).

+It's based on normal markdown files as notes, uses no database or program-specific format and renders the markdown instantly.

-It was designed to have a minimal and intuitive interface, for quick navigation and instant search as well as rendered markdown preview
+headcache was designed to have a minimal and intuitive interface, for quick navigation and instant search.

 ![example](doc/example.png)